-This post has been updated to reflect the latest information on Stanford GRE scores.
+This post was updated in March 2017 to reflect the latest information on Stanford GRE scores.

 Been California dreamin’?
 Hoping to make it into that shining pearl on the great West Coast known as Stanford University?

 Estimated Stanford GRE scores for graduate programs across the university range between 152-166 for GRE Verbal, and between 152-170 for GRE Quantitative, but scores vary by program and emphasis.

 So, I’m guessing you know now that you’ve got your work cut out for you.
 Getting into Stanford, no matter what the program is you’re looking at is no walk in the park.
 You’re going to need the right experience, the right essays, the right recs, and of course, a pretty strong GRE score.
 But what GRE score do you need to get into Stanford?

 At Stanford, average GRE scores won’t cut it

 If you’re aiming for an elite university like Stanford or Harvard, you can bet an average GRE score isn’t going to cut it.
 That means a 153 in Math and a 151 in Verbal isn’t going to do very much to help your application.
 For example, according US News & World Report, here’s a chart of the average admit scores we know for certain: